Program Overview

 – Design a synthetic circuit to be implanted in a biological system (cellular or acellular) capable of performing a basic learning operation (weighted sum, activation function)

-– Use R (such as pwr) and Python libraries (such as pyDoE, Keras, Scikit-Learn) to create an experimental design and simple learning on a biological data set.
+– Use Python libraries (such as pyDoE, Keras, Scikit-Learn) to create an experimental design and simple learning on a biological data set.

 – To be familiar with the use of learning methods in the fields of human health and image recognition.